Pradeep-Stha20/shoeish/README.md

 - URL for admin panel : localhost/shoish/admin/login.php

 # Credentials for admin Panel
-- Email : tjiten123@gmail.com
+- Email : pradeep@gmail.com
-- password: admin
+- password: 12345

 # If you have any queries about this project feel free to contact .